Who This Course Is For

 Default Tools

-Claude Code ships with built-in tools:
+Claude Code ships with a set of built-in tools:

 | Tool | What It Does |